 Facebook evacuates four buildings after possible sarin exposure

-The people who came in contact with the suspicious package at about 11.00am did not show any symptoms of exposure to sarin, said Jon Johnson, fire marshall for the city of Menlo Park, where Facebook is based.
+The people who came in contact with the suspicious package at about 11am did not show any symptoms of exposure to sarin, said Jon Johnston, fire marshall for the city of Menlo Park, where Facebook is based.

 "The (Facebook) facility tests all of the packages that come in and they had a positive test, so they just initiated their standard protocol.
 Now we're just waiting to verify whether that’s true or not," he said.